 1987: Saving the station

-The Station buildings needed repair to make them fit for public access.
+The Station buildings needed repairs to make them fit for public access.
 The restoration of the former shops and carriage shed was a big challenge.
 This structure was so unsound that it had to be completely dismantled and rebuilt.

 1988: Ramping it up